Blankeos/zustand-demos/README.md

 # 🐻 Zustand Demos

+> ⚠️ I have an outdated implementation of Zustand here.

 My practice repository for the Zustand library--the bear necessities for complex state management.

 You can find some examples of how to use **Zustand** with **Typescript** here.